Ken R. Sinervo, MD, MSc, FRCSC, AAGL, ACGE, Medical Director

 - Pain relief

 Fellows go on in practice to adhere to the CEC’s approach:

 - Gather a team of surgeons ready to complete the excision at the initial surgery (for example, for invasive bowel or bladder disease); and

 - Maintain the CEC reputation for compassion, expertise, and interest in advancing the treatment and understanding of women with endometriosis.

-Candidates, colleagues and members of industry who would like to invite our surgical team to train your constituency or be considered for a fellowship here, please contact the CEC’s Program Director via email Heather@CenterForEndo.com or phone toll free 866.733.5540/direct 770.913.0001.
+Candidates, colleagues and members of industry who would like to visit our OR, invite our surgical team to train your constituency, or be considered for a fellowship here, please contact the CEC’s Program Director via email Heather@CenterForEndo.com or phone toll free 866.733.5540.

 Practitioners may also be interested in Diagnosis & Management of Endometriosis: Pathophysiology to Practice, the most authoritative, updated CME module on the disease.
 Developed by a prestigious, invited faculty including members of the CEC staff, this important monograph is presented by the Association of Professors of Gynecology & Obstetrics (APGO) for medical school faculty and others to use in order to supplement training of residents and students, and for practicing healthcare providers to use to enhance their knowledge of endometriosis-related care.
 APGO represents academic obstetrician-gynecologists in the United States and Canada and occupies a unique position in offering contemporary, applicable teaching tools for physician-educators, and learning mechanisms for faculty, students and residents, with the ultimate goal of providing optimum health care to women.
 To access the module and accompanying slide kit, practitioners should use their credentials to log in at https://www.apgo.org/endo.